spiffdev/help-pages/pages/03.Spiff-Concepts/03.workflows/docs.md

 media_order: 'Screen Shot 2020-04-09 at 7.36.48 am.png,Screen Shot 2020-04-09 at 10.31.38 am.png'
 ---

-Configurable Steps that create interactive design experiences
+**Workflows are configurable steps that create interactive design experiences.
+Its what your consumers see as choices when they customise your products using spiff. **

 One of the most important concepts to understand before proceeding with the spiff platform.